 The adult has rounded wings and a long rounded tail.
-They are a blue-grey color on the top and the underside of the wings are grey with black bars, the chest and belly are white with strong rusty markings.
+They are a blue-gray color on the top and the underside of the wings are gray with black bars, the chest and belly are white with strong rusty markings.
 They prefer deciduous forests and woodlands and feed on small mammals and other birds.

 The Cooper’s Hawk courtship is quite lengthy.
 After they both build the nest, the male may feed the female for up to a month before she begins to lay up to 5 eggs.
 Their nest is usually built in a tree, 8-16 meters off the ground.
 The nest is typically built on top of an old nest.
 The female incubates the eggs for up to 35 days.
 The male brings food and will incubate the eggs when the female leaves the nest to stretch her wings and do a bit of hunting on her own.
 Once the eggs hatch, the female broods the young for about two more weeks.
 During this time, the male will continue to bring food to the female, who then feeds it to the nestlings.
 The young start to test their wings at around 4 weeks of age with short flights and take to the air shortly after.
 The parents will both continue to feed the young for up to 7 more weeks.